RandyRDavila/TxGraffiti2/paper.md

 Conjecture discovery is organized into a modular pipeline:

-- **Generators** (`txgraffiti.generators`) propose candidate inequalities between symbolic expressions.
+- **Inequality Generators** (`txgraffiti.generators`) propose candidate inequalities between symbolic expressions.
 These include:
   - `ratios`: compares ratios of expressions,
   - `convex_hull`: mines bounding inequalities from convex geometry,
   - `linear`: uses mixed-integer programming to optimize bounds.

-- **Heuristics** (`txgraffiti.heuristics`) evaluate and filter generated conjectures.
+- **Acceptance Heuristics** (`txgraffiti.heuristics`) evaluate and filter generated conjectures.
 Notable heuristics include:
-  - `hazel`: favors conjectures with broad coverage and generality,
+  - `morgan_accept`: favors conjectures with generality,
-  - `morgan`: promotes conjectures with structural novelty,
-  - `dalmatian` and `calloway`: perform correctness checks, coverage analysis, and local sharpness scoring.
+  - `dalmatian_accept` and `calloway`: perform correctness checks, coverage analysis, and local sharpness scoring.

 - **Playground Interface** (`txgraffiti.playground.ConjecturePlayground`) provides a high-level interface for experimentation.
 It enables users to apply generators and heuristics to datasets with minimal boilerplate and retrieve conjectures ranked by strength or novelty.

 ### Integration and Extensibility

 TxGraffiti is designed to be general-purpose and modular:

 - Operates directly on Pandas DataFrames,
 - Supports any domain expressible via tabular invariants (e.g., graphs, integers, sports statistics),
 - Conjectures can be exported to **Lean 4** for formal verification using `txgraffiti.export_utils`,